Design of phase III trials with long-term survival outcomes based on short-term binary results: Discussion

 Pathologic complete response (pCR) is a common primary endpoint for a phase II trial or for accelerated approval of neoadjuvant cancer therapy.
 If granted, the regulatory agencies FDA\cite{FDA2014} and EMA\cite{EMA2014} require a two-arm confirmatory trial to demonstrate the efficacy with a long-term survival outcome, such as overall survival.
 Because there is not direct way to relate the effects on pCR with the effects on the survival endpoint, sample size calculation relying on anticipated values for OS is not straightforward.
 In this work, we have approached how to size trials for a survival endpoint based on previous information on a short-term binary endpoint such as pCR.
 Our proposal is built on the mixture distribution between the binary response and the survival by response and uses the difference of restricted mean survival times (RMSTs) as the effect measure to compare the two treatment arms.
 We show that both the sample size and the effect size can be written in terms of the probability of response of each treatment arm, and the responders and non-responders survival functions.
 The proposed design is suitable for the designing of long-term phase III neoadjuvant trials given short-term binary outcomes, since, among other reasons, it does not rely on the proportional hazard assumption.

-In recent years, the difference between RMSTs has arisen as an alternative measure for the treatment effect instead of the hazard ratios when the proportional hazards assumption is in doubt.\cite{Royston2011,Royston2013} Although the RMSTs and their variances can be estimated from data, in the planning stage, their computation involves numerical integrals whose analytic solutions are usually hard to obtain, which makes it difficult to calculate the sample size.
-In this work, we have proposed sample size calculations for planning the trial using RMSTs based on interpretable parameters without resorting to simulation.
+We provide methods along with the corresponding software to design those trials that choose to use the RMST for long-term survival when the proportionality of the hazards does not hold.
+The difference between RMSTs as an alternative summary measure to the hazard ratio is especially appropriate when the proportional hazards assumption is in doubt. \cite{Royston2011,Royston2013} The computation of the RMSTs and their variances involves numerical integrals whose analytic solutions are usually hard to obtain and makes the sample size calculation difficult.
+We have proposed sample size calculations for planning the trial using RMSTs based on interpretable parameters without resorting to simulation.
 These calculations provide an explicit solution to compute the sample size under the assumption that the survival function of both responders and non-responders follows a commonly used parametric distribution such as exponential or Weibull.
 All the necessary sample size calculations have been implemented in the R package \texttt{survmixer}.
-The proposed sample size formulae, based on asymptotic results for the RMST difference, are intended to be used in phase III trials where the sample size is expected to be modest or large.
+The proposed sample size formulae are based on asymptotic results for the RMST difference, and are intended to be used in phase III trials where the sample size is expected to be modest or large.

+The RMST depends on the choice of the time window, which should be based on clinical considerations and specified in the study protocol.
+The choice might be particularly crucial in trials with a small number of patients at the end of follow-up (or truncation time).
+The protocol must also incorporate the rationale to employ if the last observed time would occur before the truncation timepoint.\cite{Horiguchi2020}